Tenzin Samdup

-Tenzin Samdup (born 23 December 1992) is a professional footballer who plays as a goalkeeper for Mumbai Kenkre in the I-League.
+Tenzin Samdup (born 23 December 1992) is a professional footballer who plays as a goalkeeper.
 Born in India, he represents the Tibet national team in CONIFA tournaments.

 Earlier career

 Samdup began his professional career with Indian club Doeguling Youth Sports Association (DYSA), with which he won the 2008 GCM football cup in Gangtok.
 He later appeared with Goa-Tibetan, TNFA All-Stars club and Sikkim Akraman.

 Club career

 Earlier career

 Before signing for Chennai City in the Indian top flight, upon some unsuccessful trials with various teams, he worked as an English teacher for monks.

 In 2018, he signed for Chennai City FC in the Indian I-League, where he made one league appearance before joining Real Kashmir.
 On 9 March 2019, Chennai City beat former champions Minerva Punjab FC 3–1 to be crowned the 2018–19 I-League champions.
 With Real Kashmir, he played in 2019–20 I-League season.